Post

 Build Box2D

-• Run the Build.bat in the extracted box2d-main folder
+• Run the create_sln.bat in the extracted box2d folder.

 Box2D Build